aglassoforange/cse15Lab/May_9.md

 # I choose find as my command
 #   - name: this is an option to find a specific name or name patern.
 This is useful because you could use it as a filter to find the file with the keyword you want.
 I find this option using ChatGPT.
+Correction: below is my prompt and how I modified with the response from chatGPT.

+Prompt: find command line option
+Response:
+-name : This option is used to search for files/directories by name.
+Example: find /path/to/directory -name "filename"

+I changed from using exact string to find corresponding files to use * to find a larger scope of names and files.

 example 1:
+* correction:small description about what I am testing.
+Use -name to provide a pattern to find the corresponding files.
+This command is to find the file's name ending with .txt
 ```
  find . -name "*.txt"
 ./chapter-13.4.txt